hyphanet/website/content/pages/documentation-fr.md

 others.
 Make sure that you add **?raw** to the link.
 This makes the link point only to the actual pasted data, with no extra design elements.

-Your own Freenet reference can be found on the [ http://127.0.0.1:8888/friends/](http://127.0.0.1:8888/friends/) page, under the caption **My Node Reference**.
+Your own Hyphanet reference can be found on the [ http://127.0.0.1:8888/friends/](http://127.0.0.1:8888/friends/) page, under the caption **My Node Reference**.
 It might look something like this (cut to fit on the screen):